 Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.

 Jatrophas can be propagated by seeds (if you are fortunate enough to get sides) or stem cuttings.
-To take stem cuttings, remove a small piece of stem, dip it in rooting hormone, and then pot it into a small pot with seedling starter soil.
+To take stem cuttings, remove a small piece of stem, dip it in a rooting hormone, and then put it into a small pot with seedling starter soil.
 Place the pot in a warm, bright place and wait for new growth to emerge.

 Annually, at the beginning of the growing season.
 Many species are naturally small shrubs that grow up to 15 feet (4.5 m) tall.
 To keep your indoor container plant manageable, trim it to size and possibly root prune older plants.
-Much larger plants should be refreshed occasionally by removing the top several inches of potting soil and replacing it with fresh soil.
+Large plants should be refreshed occasionally by removing the top several inches of potting soil and replacing it with fresh soil.